-Acceptability is crucial in the case of air quality policies, where there are increasing evidences that technical measures and technological solutions will not be sufficient in achieving air quality standards that are not harmful to human health and ecosystems.
-Thus, policies implying behavioural-based measures are likely to play an increasingly important role.
-The SEFIRA FP7 project (www.sefira-project.eu), on the socio economic implication for individual responses to air pollution policies in EU, is, among others, aimed at assessing the acceptability of a set of air quality measures implying behavioural changes.
-To this purpose, it has been evaluated the potentiality of the use of Discrete Choice Models (DCMs), a statistical techniques capable of modelling the way people choose between a set of alternatives.
-In the literature on DCMs the most accepted solution is referred to the most preferred policy alternative included in a choice experiments.
-The public acceptability has been widely analysed via DCMs (Bristow et al., 2010; Marcucci et al., 2012; Zhang et al., 2011).
-However, so far they have never been applied in the field of air quality policies.
-DCMs help researchers in analysing and predicting how people’s choices are influenced by their personal characteristics and by the available alternatives.
-The alternatives could be referred to different products, services, policies etc. Each alternative is described by a set of specific features, called attributes, which in turn are described by attributes-levels (Ben-Akiva and Lerman, 1985).
-In the case of environmental policies, making individuals’ trade-offs between the various attributes-levels the decision maker can elicit individual preferences for potential new policies, analysing their ex ante acceptability.
-In SEFIRA, an unlabeled alternative approach has been chosen, including in the choice experiments the description of a generic air quality policy with reference to the specific sectors of transport and food choices, being vehicular traffic and the agro-food sector among the main drivers of air quality degradation.
+Acceptability is crucial in the case of air quality policies, where behavioural-based measures are likely to play an increasingly important role.
+The SEFIRA FP7 project (www.sefira-project.eu), on the socio economic implication of individual responses to air pollution policies in EU, is, among others, aimed at assessing the acceptability of a set of air quality measures implying behavioural changes.
+To this purpose, it evaluated the potentiality of Discrete Choice Models (DCMs), a statistical techniques already used to model the way people choose between a set of alternatives (Bristow et al., 2010; Marcucci et al., 2012; Zhang et al., 2011)..
+DCMs help researchers in analysing and predicting how choices are influenced by personal characteristics and by available alternatives.
+The alternatives could be referred to different products, services, policies etc. Each alternative is described by a set of specific features, called attributes, which in turn are described by attributes-levels (Ben-Akiva and Lerman, 1985).However, so far they have never been applied in the field of air quality policies.
+In this case, determining individuals’ trade-offs between the various attributes-levels, the decision maker can elicit individual preferences for potential new policies, analysing their ex ante acceptability.
+In SEFIRA, an unlabelled alternative approach has been chosen, including in the choice experiments the description of a generic air quality policy with reference to the specific sectors of transport and food habits, being vehicular traffic and the agro-food sector among the main drivers of air quality degradation.
 Over a traditional questionnaire approach, DCMs present the advantages of stressing the trade-offs among different choice alternatives.
-In this way, the impacts of regional policies on regional socio-economical systems is assessed as well as to what extent such impact is accepted by individuals.
-In addition, socio-economic data of respondents have been used in order to perform a segmentation analysis and highlighting socio-economic differences in the air quality acceptability across the various countries and according to the socio economic structure of the population.
-Thus, different environmental measures having the same impacts can be implemented according to an acceptability ranking.
-The DCM results, if expressed in terms of elasticity, corresponding to the individual’s sensitivity to a change in a selected policy driver, give account of how the acceptability of a policy changes in relation to changes of the drivers’ levels.
-Outputs from DCMs may be used to build decision support systems, which allow decision makers to conduct ‘what-if’ scenario simulations to test the various potential policy packages (Hensher et al., 2005).
-Examples of smart user-friendly interface created with Excel software package are reported by Valeri (2013).
+In this way, the impacts of regional policies on local socio-economical systems is assessed as well as to what extent such impact is accepted by individuals.
+In addition, socio-economic data of respondents have been used to perform a segmentation analysis and highlighting socio-economic differences in the air quality acceptability across the various countries and according to the socio economic structure of the population.
+Thus, different environmental measures having the same impacts can be implemented according to an acceptability ranking and outputs. from DCMs may be used to build decision support systems (Hensher et al., 2005).
+Examples of smart user-friendly package created with Excel software are reported by Valeri (2013).

 2.3 Integrating atmospheric science into the decision process